Look forward to the truly big tour in the former French Indochina with Vietnam, Laos and Cambodia and an extensive excursion package included.

 The night train departs from Lao Cai at 9.40 pm and arrives in Hanoi at 5.30 am the next morning.

-NB: In the event of inclement weather or storms, the Vietnamese authorities reserve the right to bar travel in the Ha Long Bay for safety reasons.
+NOTE!!
+In the event of bad weather with storms, the Vietnamese authorities reserve the right to close Ha Long Bay to navigation for safety reasons.
 This happens a few times a year.
-In this case, the mini-cruise will be replaced with a hotel stay and an excursion in Hanoi.
+In such cases, the mini cruise will be replaced with hotel accommodation and an excursion in Hanoi.

 Start the day with a refreshing dip in the warm, clear water of the Ha Long Bay, or perhaps you’d like to enjoy the sunrise from the ship’s magnificent sun deck.
 Breakfast is served as the ship calmly begins to make the trip back to port.
 On the way, there is still time for a visit to a grotto featuring both stalactites and stalagmites.
 Once you reach land, the trip continues by car back to Hanoi, then by plane to Hué.
 In Hué you are picked up at the airport and driven to your hotel.
 The rest of the day is your own.